berlinpool/cnft-utxo/README.md

 # NFT Maker

-The following repository allows to create a docker image that sets up all the dependencies in order to run any container as executable by providing specific input files.
+The following repository allows to create NFTs on the Cardano Blockchain via docker image that sets up all the required dependencies.
+Containers of the image run as executable by providing specific input files.

 ## Requirements